chrissimpkins/naked-docs/executable.rst

 The Dist Command
 -----------------
-The dist command assists with the distribution of your Naked project to the `Python Package Index`_ (PyPI).
+The dist command assists with distribution of your project to the `Python Package Index`_ (PyPI).
 This command can be used from any working directory in your Naked project.

 The available secondary commands include: